networknext/next/README.md

 In addition to unit tests, the system also take advantage of functional tests that run real world scenarios to make sure that all of the components are working properly.

-To run the functional tests for SDK4, run `make test-func4`.
+To run the functional tests for the backend, run `make test-func-backend`.

-To run the functional tests for SDK5, run `make test-func5`.
+To run the functional tests for SDK4, run `make test-func-sdk4`.

-(todo: functional tests for backend...)
+To run the functional tests for SDK5, run `make test-func-sdk5`.

 The functional tests take a long time to run locally, but they automatically run in || via semaphore on every commit.